Azure/PyRIT/doc/code/memory/3_memory_data_types.md

 There are several types of data you can retrieve from memory at any point in time using the `MemoryInterface`.

-## PromptRequestPiece and PromptRequestResponse
+## PromptRequestPiece and Message

-One of the most fundamental data structures in PyRIT is [PromptRequestPiece](../../../pyrit/models/prompt_request_piece.py) and [PromptRequestResponse](../../../pyrit/models/prompt_request_response.py).
+One of the most fundamental data structures in PyRIT is [PromptRequestPiece](../../../pyrit/models/prompt_request_piece.py) and [Message](../../../pyrit/models/prompt_request_response.py).
 These classes provide the foundation for multi-modal interaction tracking throughout the framework.

 ### PromptRequestPiece